Supervision of company management by the Supervisory Board

-It is very important for good corporate governance that the company ensures that seats on the responsible corporate bodies, the Board of Executive Directors and the Supervisory Board, are appropriately filled.
-Criteria in this case include professional and personal qualifications, the diversity of the board members and the independence of the Supervisory Board.
-Seats on the Board of Executive Directors and Supervisory Board should be filled with members who as a group ensure a well-balanced consideration of all the necessary knowledge, skills and personal qualifications necessary to manage and supervise BASF as a large, globally operating, capital market-oriented company in the chemical industry.
+One important concern of good corporate governance is that seats on the responsible corporate bodies, the Board of Executive Directors and the Supervisory Board, are appropriately filled according to the following criteria: professional and personal qualifications, the diversity of the board members and the independence of the Supervisory Board.
+Seats on the Board of Executive Directors and Supervisory Board should be filled with members who ensure a well-balanced consideration of all the knowledge, skills and personal qualifications necessary to manage and supervise BASF as a large, globally operating, capital market-oriented company in the chemical industry.

-The Supervisory Board has agreed upon objectives for the composition of the Supervisory Board in accordance with Section 5.4.1 of the German Corporate Governance Code.
+On October 21, 2010, the Supervisory Board agreed upon objectives for the composition of the Supervisory Board in accordance with Section 5.4.1 of the German Corporate Governance Code; in its meeting of December 20, 2012, an objective was added for the number of independent Supervisory Board members.
 According to these objectives, the Supervisory Board shall be composed in such a way that the members as a group possess knowledge, ability and expert experience

-- in cross-industry value creation along different value-adding chains,
+- In cross-industry value creation along different value chains,

 With regard to diversity, the Supervisory Board shall consider a variety of professional and international experience as well as the participation of women.
+At least two women shall belong to the Supervisory Board.
+With regard to independence, the Supervisory Board aims to ensure that all Supervisory Board members are independent as defined by the terms of the Code.
 Individuals who may have a conflict of interest shall not be nominated for election to the Supervisory Board.
 The same applies to candidates who will have reached the age of 70 by the day of the election.

 In accordance with these objectives, the Shareholders’ Meeting voted on May 6, 2011, to approve the Supervisory Board’s nomination of Anke Schäferkordt as a member of the Supervisory Board.
 As a result, there are two women among the twelve members of the Supervisory Board.
 We are committed to maintaining or, if possible, raising the proportion of women at the next scheduled election to the Supervisory Board in 2014.
 The Nomination Committee will include both appropriately qualified women and candidates with international experience in its selection process.
-We firmly believe the current formation of the Supervisory Board already largely fulfills the objectives agreed on by the Supervisory Board regarding its composition on October 21, 2010.
+We firmly believe the current formation of the Supervisory Board already fulfills the objectives agreed on by the Supervisory Board regarding its composition.